 Why renters insurance is important

 In addition to replacing your personal belongings, renters insurance also offers coverage for incidents that affect your guests.
-Perhaps you have a friend over with a young child, and the child slips, sustaining an injury.
-In this case, renters insurance would help pay for the medical costs of the injured guest.
-If the injury results in a legal situation, renters insurance would also help pay legal fees.
-Coverage for relocation and food is also commonly offered by insurers if your rental becomes temporarily inhabitable due to a covered claim.
+Perhaps a guest slips at your residence, sustaining an injury.
+In this case, renters insurance could help pay for their medical costs.
+If the injury results in legal action, renters insurance could also help pay legal fees.
+Insurers commonly offer coverage for relocation and food if your rental becomes temporarily uninhabitable due to a covered claim.

-Add-ons are generally available for your renters insurance policy, as well, to help provide more robust coverage for your needs.
+Add-ons are generally available for your renters insurance policy as well to help provide more robust coverage.
 For example, if you need extra coverage for your jewelry or other high-value items, you may be able to add additional coverage on top of your standard renters coverage.